 Editor’s note: The following lecture was given by Dr. Stark in July at The Roman Forum 2019 Summer Symposium held Gardone Riviera, Italy, which focused on the theme “Modern Foundation Myths & the Destruction of Church & Civilization”.
-It is reprinted here with minor edits.
+It was first reprinted here at CWR, with minor edits, on September 5, 2019.

 Comprehensive ideological systems, which determine the prevailing world view in societies and cultures, are based on so-called “grand narratives”.1 Such grand narratives are mostly of a religious nature.
 In earlier phases of human cultural development, myths took on the function of backing up the prevailing worldview in cultures.
 Christianity overcomes the mythical foundation of culture.
 The Grant Narrative of Christianity, which the entirety of Western Culture is based on, is not a mythical, but an historical narrative.
 Christianity overcomes the magical and mythical mode of dealing with the world through a rational mode of dealing with the world.2

 In modernity, this mode of rational mastering of the world falls into crisis.
 The rationalization, by which—according to Max Weber—the modern age is characterized, goes hand in hand with a fragmentation of the formerly integral rationality.
 The modern division of reason into a multiplicity of particular, heterogeneous and sometimes antagonistic separate rationalities which refuse an integration into a universal rationality of metaphysical calibre mediating them, opens a gate through which an atavistic or primitive irrationality penetrates into the space of modernity.
 Here it begins to exert a dominant influence, which is particularly directed against Christianity and its rational world view.